 There are two gates at the front of our school.
 The main entrance is pedestrian only and used by children, parents and visitors.
-We have a ‘Lollipop Man’ at our main gate.
-There are also Crossing Patrollers at the roundabout at Broomhead Flats and at the corner of Bernard Shaw Street and East Baldridge Drive.
+There are School Crossing Patrollers at the roundabout at Broomhead Flats and at the corner of Bernard Shaw Street and East Baldridge Drive.
 There is a pelican crossing on the east side of the school entrance.
 The drop off zone is used at the start and end of the day by our school bus which transports pupils who live in Wellwood.
 The staff entrance is beside the recently (2015) redesigned car park with 32 spaces including 2 for disabled users.
 This is strictly for staff and disabled users.
+From June 2018, our janitor stands at this gate at the beginning and end of the day to discourage parents from using the carpark unless they have a Blue Badge.
 Historically, staff, parents and local residents have highlighted that the entrance to the school and the drop off zone is very congested at the beginning and end of the school day, particularly because of vehicles parking.
+Parents are encouraged to “Park and Stride” with their children from Scott Street, Miller Road or David Millar Place instead of parking in the drop off area.